cockpit-project/cockpit-project.github.io/_posts/2014-12-16-protocol-interaction.md

 Now we're ready to play ...
 Well almost.

-The very first control message sent to and from `cockpit-bridge` shuld be an `"init"` message containing a version number.
-That version number is `1` for the forseeable future.
+The very first control message sent to and from `cockpit-bridge` should be an `"init"` message containing a version number.
+That version number is `1` for the foreseeable future.

 <pre>